DataDog/hiring-engineers/answers.md

     - Using the GUI, I edit the 'basic' checking to 'robust', and also update the bounds to '1' , but the graph looks the same. :( So I switch back to the way things were.

 ### Access the Dashboard from your Dashboard List in the UI.
 Set the Timeboard's timeframe to the past 5 minutes
-  - I stumbled upon this my accident while I was clicking all around my empty graphs, trying to figure out what was wrong.
+  - I stumbled upon this by accident while I was clicking all around my empty graphs, trying to figure out what was wrong.
   - If you click a point on the graph and drag your mouse, the timeboard will show only that timeframe
   - This is what 5 minutes looked like for me:
     ![5 minutes timeboard](/assets/visualizing_data/5_minutes.png)